franklinqin0/blog/docs/views/course_scheduling.md

 - school day
 - free (if _false_, no `schedule` can be assigned to this `slot`)

-`Schedule` is a weekly session of a course and contains following information:
+`Schedule` is 1 weekly session of a course (can be many sessions) and contains following information:

 - course
 - teacher